 - earned a minimum grade of C in all required ME/MU courses; and

 - completed all departmental program requirements through the third year.

 During the semester prior to the internship, students in this program are required to present a senior solo recital.
 Students who do not meet these requirements may withdraw from the BS in Music Education and complete a BA Music, Contract Option.

 All teacher candidates who interact with students in public school settings through course-related field experiences, including the Internship in Elementary Music Teaching and the Internship in Secondary Music Teaching, are subject to New Hampshire state legislation that requires a full disclosure criminal records check.
 This may include fingerprinting.
-The processing of the criminal records check is conducted at the site school before the field experience begins.
+The processing of the criminal records check is conducted at the site school before the clinical experience begins.
 The fee for this processing is the responsibility of the teacher candidate and is paid directly to the school district.
 Each new site will require a separate fingerprinting and background check.
-Inquiries should be directed to the Coordinator of Internships in the Office of Educator Preparation.
+Inquiries should be directed to the Holmes Center for School Partnerships and Educator Preparation.

 In order for teacher candidates to participate in clinical experiences in diverse settings that are essential for their development as teachers and required for accreditation, teacher candidates must be willing and able to travel outside of the Plymouth area beyond walking distances.
 All Internship in Teaching candidates should plan for and be able to secure their own transportation by the junior year.